ultimate271/notes/sanderson/elantris/elantris02.04.sanderson.md

 Galladon thought for a moment, eyeing Raoden uncertainly.
 Then, with a shrug, he waved Raoden to follow him down the unstable stairs.
 “Come.”

+## Galladon reveals his ability as an Aon to Raoden
 “Books!”
 Raoden said with excitement.

 “Should never have brought you here,” Galladon muttered.
 “Now I’ll never get